tyronejosee/notes_ux_design/docs/eng/conceptual_design/make_progress_visible_user.md

 Visible progress can significantly impact user experience.
 It helps in:

-- **Reducing user anxiety:** When users can see that they’re making progress, they experience less anxiety and frustration.
+- **Reducing user anxiety**: When users can see that they’re making progress, they experience less anxiety and frustration.
-- **Building engagement:** Progress indicators help users feel invested and engaged with a task or product.
+- **Building engagement**: Progress indicators help users feel invested and engaged with a task or product.
-- **Avoiding drop-offs:** When users can see the end of a process, they’re more likely to complete it.
+- **Avoiding drop-offs**: When users can see the end of a process, they’re more likely to complete it.

 ## Tips for Making Progress Visible

 Incorporate these best practices into your UX design to make progress visible:

-- **Use Progress Bars:** A simple and effective way to show progress is through progress bars.
+- **Use Progress Bars**: A simple and effective way to show progress is through progress bars.
 You can use them for linear processes, like form completion or steps in a tutorial.
-- **Break Tasks into Manageable Steps:** Chunking tasks into smaller steps makes them more manageable for users, and it allows users to see progress as they complete each step.
+- **Break Tasks into Manageable Steps**: Chunking tasks into smaller steps makes them more manageable for users, and it allows users to see progress as they complete each step.
-- **Give Feedback on Progress:** Provide clear feedback on the user’s progress, such as a tick or checkmark, accompanying text, or a change of color.
+- **Give Feedback on Progress**: Provide clear feedback on the user’s progress, such as a tick or checkmark, accompanying text, or a change of color.
-- **Estimate Time or Effort:** Give users a sense of how long a task will take, or how much effort is involved, by showing time estimates or the number of steps involved.
+- **Estimate Time or Effort**: Give users a sense of how long a task will take, or how much effort is involved, by showing time estimates or the number of steps involved.
-- **Enable Users to Review Progress:** Allow users to review their progress and easily navigate between completed steps if they need to make changes.
+- **Enable Users to Review Progress**: Allow users to review their progress and easily navigate between completed steps if they need to make changes.

 By making progress visible, you can provide users with a sense of accomplishment, reduce anxiety, and encourage engagement with your product.
 Keep this approach in mind during your UX design process to create more satisfying and user-friendly experiences.